-With so many different beard shampoos on the market, many people have decided to save time and money by making their own right at home.
+It’s no wonder many men decide to save time and money by making their own at home.

 1. The Cleaning Capability

-The shampoo needs to have a cleansing product that has a good exfoliate ingredient, meaning it might be a little rougher on the skin but it will lather well and remove any dirt of the facial hair you accumulated during the day.
+The DIY beard wash needs to have a cleansing product that has a good exfoliate ingredient, meaning it might be a little rougher on the skin but it will lather well and remove any dirt of the facial hair you accumulated during the day.

 2. Moisturizing Ability